cpfaff/rbefdata_paper/paper/rbefdata.md

 * caption:
-        The code box shows the use of the default `tematres` thesaurus of the `rbefdata` package to improve the search of datasets on a `BEFdata` platform.
+        The code box shows the use of the default `tematres` thesaurus used by the `rbefdata` package to improve the search of datasets on a `BEFdata` platform.
         Terms can be defined, narrowed or broadened to extend the search query for datasets against the `BEFdata` portal with the `bef.get.datasets.for_keyord()`